 The historic center of Luxembourg City comes alive with the autumn glow in the fall.
 The lush greenery turns orange-red-brown color, and the views from Luxembourg Castle are just breathtaking.
 However remember to quickly absorb the fall foliage views, as rains and cloudy weather is also a possibility in the early autumn days – September.

 When we visited Luxembourg City in September, the weather was warm to enjoy Luxembourg’s countryside and the capital city attractions.

-The views of the Pétrusse valley with Luxembourg’s Old Bridge makes for picture perfect shots with gorgeous trees and leaf colors to adorn the frame.
-As Luxembourg city is located on 2 levels, you can capture amazing views of the valley from the upper level, amidst fall foliage.
+The views of the Pétrusse valley with Luxembourg’s Old Bridge make for picture perfect shots with gorgeous trees and leaf colors to adorn the frame.
+As Luxembourg City is located on 2 levels, you can capture amazing views of the valley from the upper level, amidst fall foliage.

-At the city center, visit the Neumünster Abbey, Arms Square, wander the Bock Casemates/Casemates du Bock or enjoy a segway tour.
+At the city center, visit the Neumünster Abbey, and the Arms Square, wander the Bock Casemates/Casemates du Bock or enjoy a segway tour.

 Luxembourg is the only Grand Duchy in the world, and you can admire the Grand Ducal Palace at the center.
 Highly recommend this Europe autumn destination.

 21. The Cotswolds, United Kingdom

 September: 18/9 deg C or 64/48 F

 October: Cheltenham Literature Festival, Harvest Festival Service — St Lawrence, Bourton